Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 - --scenario_output_flag: outputs all scenarios in dot file format.
 Be careful with using this, as it creates a lot of files, about equal to all the other output files that the other flags would create, combined.
 - --simulation_results_console: to have the simulation results be output to console instead of in a created file.
 - --force_sequential: to force the program to perform the simulation sequentially rather than allowing the program to pick sequential or parallel.
+- --display_progress_off: turns off displaying simulation progress, which speeds up the program.

 ### Parameters

 - --input: is where to look for configuration file.
 If the value is a file, then will read only that one; else if it is a directory, then will read all files in that directory.
+Careful about trailing slashes, or surround it with quotation marks.
 - --output: is where created files will go.
+Careful about trailing slashes, or surround it with quotation marks.
 - --hand_size: is starting hand size.
 - --test_hands: is the number of hands to simulate.